 4. Located in a Quiet, Safe Neighborhood

 Most prospective homeowners want their homes to be located in a safe and restful environment.
-This desire has, in part, been the driving force for the creation of gated communities all over the Philippines.
-While not everyone desires to live in a traditional gated community, most would still prefer to live in a neighborhood that offers relative quiet and safety.
+This desire has, in part, been the driving force for creating gated communities all over the Philippines.
+While not everyone desires to live in a traditional gated community, most would still prefer to live in a quiet and safe neighborhood.

-Cognizant of this demand, property developers are now more likely to take steps that ensure better living conditions for their residents, including modern road safety features, more dense foliage to reduce reflected ambient noise, as well as less-intrusive high-tech security.
+Given this demand, property developers are now more likely to take steps to ensure better living conditions for their residents, including modern road safety features, more dense foliage to reduce reflected ambient noise, and less intrusive high-tech security.
 These features all ensure that families can live tranquil and secure lives, even without high walls surrounding their homes.

 5. Made with High-Quality Materials